Frequently Asked Questions (FAQs)

 Yes.
 In Section 7 of the LA HAP application, a person can select the type of assistance they need.
 One of those options is “no insurance and requesting LA HAP assistance with medications only.”

-Unlike insured clients, who can get assistance with their health care costs including services unrelated to HIV, uninsured clients can ONLY have assistance with HIV medication costs.
+Unlike insured clients, who can get assistance with their health care costs including services unrelated to HIV, uninsured clients can ONLY have assistance with HIV and Hepatitis C medication costs.

 Can LA HAP/HIP enroll me in an insurance plan?